mollyrendon/team-profile-generator/README.md

 # Purpose

-An application designed to generate a team profile page from commands in terminal using node.js.
+An application designed to generate a team profile page of various employees from commands in terminal using node.js.

 # Built With